2.5. TorchLean API

 optim.sgd,optim.adam -

-The scheduler layer is intentionally small and pure: it gives higher layer training code a stable place to compute learning-rate policies without entangling that logic with runtime state.
+The scheduler layer is pure and focused: it gives higher layer training code a stable place to compute learning-rate policies without entangling that logic with runtime state.

 2.5.6.
 Execution Modes